moeller0/ATM_overhead_detector/README.md

 	The first phase is performed by a small shell script, that, on unix machines, should collect a set ICMP (ping) probes of systematically differing sizes to a remote site.
 	The second phase then parses the results and tries to detect whether one of the links on the network path was/is affected by ATM AAL5 quantization; in addition it also tries to estimate the amount of per packet overhead that is applied on the ATM-AAL5 link.
 Note that the 2nd phase will always generate an overhead estimate even on non-ATM links, where the overhead is going to be probably wrong.
 The user is advised to apply good judgment in seeing how well the estimated quantised "stair"-function fits the empirical data.

+The wiki contains a bit more information: https://github.com/moeller0/ATM_overhead_detector/wiki